 The resolution reserve in figures:

-The resolution reserve totalled SEK 46,9 billion at the end of 2020.
-This represents just over 2,75 per cent of total guaranteed deposits.
+The resolution reserve totalled SEK 50,6 billion at the end of 2021.
+This represents approximate 2,7 per cent of total guaranteed deposits.

 The deposit insurance fund

 Deposit insurance is a form of consumer protection to ensure that depositors feel secure even in times of financial instability.
 Under the deposit insurance scheme, the state will compensate depositors up to a maximum of SEK 1,050,000 per person if their bank or institution fails.